iOS 11.4 is here: It's all about AirPlay 2 and Messages in iCloud

-We're about a week away from seeing what iOS 12 will be like, but in the meantime the latest version of iOS 11 is here to download. iOS 11.4 is here, bringing an overdue feature promised last year: AirPlay 2.
+We're about a week away from seeing what iOS 12 will be like, but in the meantime the latest version of iOS 11 is now available to download. iOS 11.4 is here, bringing two overdue features promised last year: AirPlay 2 and iMessages in iCloud.

 AirPlay 2 is all about multiroom audio, and it also brings stereo dual-HomePod music playback to HomePods.
-AirPlay 2 will work on Apple TV, iPhones and iPads.
+AirPlay 2 will also work on Apple TV, and can be controlled with iPhones and iPads.

 But another key feature in iOS is the long-expected addition of Messages in iCloud, which syncs across all devices and deletes iMessages across everything, so you won't get quite as spammed.
 It also backs up iMessages so that any new device in the account can get old iMessages without restoring a backup.

-Note: Editors' note: This story was originally published at 10:01 a.m.
-PT.
-It has been updated with additional context and links to related stories.